Delphi Methodist Episcopal Church

-Delphi Methodist Episcopal Church is a historic Methodist Episcopal church complex located at Delphi, Carroll County, Indiana.
+Delphi Methodist Episcopal Church is a historic Methodist Episcopal church complex located at Delphi, Indiana.
 The brick and limestone trimmed Gothic Revival style church sanctuary/auditorium was constructed in 1869 with alterations in 1884, 1897, and 1926.
 It features a massive three-story bell tower on its northeast corner.
 The education wing was constructed in 1926 in the Collegiate Gothic style.
 Also on the property is the two-story, Second Empire style brick parsonage constructed in 1897.

 It was listed on the National Register of Historic Places in 2015.